Will Comcast Corporation (CMCSA) benefit from Wall Street bulls Calls?

 Sponsored

-The stock witnessed a 4.25% loss in the last 1 month and extending the period to 3 months gives it a -4.14%, and is -0.58% down over the last 5 days.
-If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 1.48% over the week and 1.64% over the month.
+The stock witnessed a 11.96% loss in the last 1 month and extending the period to 3 months gives it a 4.47%, and is 9.62% up over the last 5 days.
+If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 3.09% over the week and 2.00% over the month.

 Comcast Corporation (CMCSA) Analyst Forecasts